 Conculsion & Next Steps

-Being a product designer goes beyond the end user, here we solved an internal business problem too and I don’t just mean for our ops team.
-Design considered the time and effort of the designer and engineer too going forward.
+Being a product designer goes beyond the end user, here we solved an internal business problem too and I don’t just mean for our Ops team.
+Design considered the velocity of the Designers and Engineers too.

 The delivery of the CMS was a bit of a headache, however, throughout the 2 years it made us challange and restructure the way we scope and deliver software for the better of the whole organisation.